learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 ## Virtual machine on a diet

-Indeed, if you squint and look at virtual machines from far, you can think about them as containers too.
+Indeed, if you squint and look from far at virtual machines, they resemble containers.

 They encapsulate the application and its dependencies like containers.